Sandra Ramos: Career

 Ramos' attempted to enter the United States in 2004 for her first solo gallery exhibition in the U.S. at the Fraser Gallery Georgetown.
 However, her visit was forbidden by the U.S. department of state because "in a bid to increase pressure for democratic change in Cuba by drying up the flow of hard currency to the Castro regime, the U.S. government had tightened restrictions on travel by Cuban artists to the United States."

-In February of 2014, Ramos moved to Miami, Florida to work as an artist in residence at The Fountain Head Art Studios, and, in September of 2016, she began a second residency at the Bakehouse Art Complex also located in Miami, both of which she still maintains.
+In February 2014, Ramos moved to Miami, Florida to work as an artist in residence at The Fountain Head Art Studios, and, in September 2016, she began a second residency at the Bakehouse Art Complex also located in Miami, both of which she still maintains.

 In 2014, Sandra Lorenzo Ramos Studios released the book Sandra Ramos: bridging the past, present and future, which was the first major English publication about Ramos, authored by the artist with contribution from Diane W. Camber, Jack Rasmussen, Hamlet Fernández, Holly Block, American University, and the Bass Museum of Art.
 This book was released in conjunction with the exhibition of the same name at American University Museum at the Katzen Arts Center.

+Ramos' work has been exhibited in solo and group exhibitions at Pan American Art Projects in Miami, the Harn Museum of Art at the University of Florida, the Phoenix Art Museum, The David Rockefeller Center at Harvard University, Arizona State University Art Museum, and Accola Griefen Gallery in New York City.

-Ramos’ works have been incorporated into the permanent collections of many museums, including the Museum of Modern Art in New York, the Museum of Fine Arts in Boston and the Fuchu Art Museum in Japan.
+Ramos’ works have been incorporated into the permanent collections of many museums, including the Museum of Modern Art in New York, the Museum of Fine Arts, Boston, Pérez Art Museum Miami (Acuario from 2013), and the Fuchu Art Museum in Japan.
 Ramos' work is also a part of the Rodríguez Collection at the Kendall Art Center in Miami, Florida.
 Ramos’ works featuring her character Ariadne have sold for as much as 833% above their estimated value.